The Surprising Benefits of Practicing Moderation in Life and Travel

 Give yourself the flexibility to break from your plans when an opportunity for adventure appears.
 Allow yourself to follow your interest and instincts to new experiences and unexpected ideas.
 Block out a specific afternoon or an entire day where you simply wander, with no idea of what you’ll do or see.

-That’s one plan you won’t regret it.
+That’s one plan you won’t regret.

 5. Moderate your moderation.